-Miranda’s feminist makeover of postfeminist regimes of appearance is thus negotiated though a complex class discourse which is reclaimed even as it is disavowed.
-Languages, cosmology and the oboe seem unlikely options for a working class teenager, but, as in the sitcom, the eighteen year-old Miranda in Is It Just Me? is framed within a cartoonishly drawn upper middle class environment.
+Miranda’s feminist makeover of postfeminist regimes of appearance is thus negotiated though a class discourse which is reclaimed even as it is disavowed.
+Languages, cosmology and the oboe seem unlikely options for a working class teenager, but, as in the sitcom, the eighteen year-old Miranda in Is It Just Me? is framed within a cartoonishly-drawn upper-middle-class environment.
 She introduces herself as: ‘Six feet tall, thin as a rail, school-issue straw boater, one red, one green sock, and a lacrosse stick slung over my shoulder’, and is greeted by the older Miranda: ‘How absolutely lovely to see you in all your Mallory Towers [sic] finery’ (2012:6).
-The reference to Enid Blyton’s Malory Towers series set in a girls’ boarding school is significant as it positions Miranda as stereotypically upper middle class, calling upon nostalgic images of 1940s and 50s childhood, while simultaneously lampooning that tradition.
-Much like the ‘ironic dismissal’ performed by male sitcom characters to acknowledge homoerotic behaviour even as they deny its implications, this technique manages Miranda’s middle class identity by both acknowledging it and refuting it as a category (Miller 2006).
-British television’s comic deployment of class stereotypes has a long history; most notably, the ‘alternative’ comedians of the 1980s launched a critique of middle class narratives through satirizing Enid Blyton in television films such as The Comic Strip Presents Five Go Mad in Dorset (Channel 4, 1982).
-This first episode in a series of self-contained dramas, all prefaced with The Comic Strip Presents... , featured comedians from London’s Comic Strip club, most of whom have become household names, including Adrian Edmondson, Dawn French, Jennifer Saunders and Peter Richardson.
-While the film relied on its audience’s knowledge of and nostalgia for Enid Blyton’s Famous Five series, it also parodied the reactionary politics of Blyton’s characters, who were always suspicious of foreigners and the lower class.
-In Five Go Mad in Dorset, the misogyny, homophobia, racism and snobbery of the originals are made manifest; Five Go Mad on Mescalin was screened the following year, and the series helped to cement Channel 4’s early reputation as a youth-oriented ‘radical’ broadcaster.
-In Miranda and Is It Just Me, however, Hart’s upper middle class background is deployed somewhat differently, to signify a nostalgic return to ‘common sense’; it is removed from its political history and carefully managed to confer authority and authenticity on Miranda as narrator.
+The reference to Enid Blyton’s Malory Towers series set in a girls’ boarding school is significant as it situates Miranda as stereotypically upper middle class, calling upon nostalgic images of 1940s and 50s childhood, while simultaneously lampooning that tradition.
+Much like the ‘ironic dismissal’ performed by male sitcom characters to acknowledge homoerotic behaviour even as they deny its implications, this technique manages Miranda’s class identity by simultaneously acknowledging it and refuting it as a category (Miller 2006).
+British television’s comic deployment of class stereotypes has a long history; most notably, the ‘alternative’ comedians of the 1980s launched a critique of middle class narratives through satirizing Enid Blyton in television programmes such as The Comic Strip Presents: Five Go Mad in Dorset (Channel 4, 1982).
+This first episode in a series of self-contained comedy dramas, all prefaced with The Comic Strip Presents... , featured comedians from London’s Comic Strip Club, most of whom went on to become household names, including Adrian Edmondson, Dawn French, Jennifer Saunders and Peter Richardson.
+While the series relied on its audience’s knowledge of and nostalgia for Enid Blyton’s Famous Five books, it also parodied the reactionary politics of Blyton’s characters, who were always suspicious of foreigners and the lower class.
+In Five Go Mad in Dorset, the misogyny, homophobia, racism and snobbery of the originals are made manifest; Five Go Mad on Mescalin was screened the following year, and the series helped to cement Channel 4’s early reputation as a youth-oriented, taboo-breaking broadcaster.
+In Miranda and Is It Just Me, however, Hart’s upper middle class background is deployed somewhat differently, to signify a nostalgic return to ‘common sense’; it is removed from its political history and employed to confer authority and authenticity on Miranda as narrator.

-The to-camera narrative style of Miranda has been widely noted (Becker 2013), as has Miranda’s authoritative position as narrator:
+The focus on Miranda as authentic moral voice is evident in the visual style of the sitcom; the to-camera narrative style of Miranda has been widely noted (Becker 2013), as has Miranda’s authoritative position as narrator:

 She breezily starts each episode by welcoming the viewer, going through the motions of politely asking after us but brusquely adding that she’s not really interested, before taking control of her visibility by launching the opening credits and declaring, ‘On with the show’.
 Everything we see is with her consent; frequent looks to camera remind us of this; she uses cameras like punctuation marks to fine-tune the comic structure to her satisfaction.
 (Gray 2012:195)